d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Documentation is updated as required
 - [ ] The automated deployment is updated if required
 - [ ] The new version is deployed with fake data to the dev server "dev1" using this branch
-  - [ ] Run with setting `Use real data` turned off and `Reset backend database & Re-populate` turned on
+  - [ ] Run with setting `Use real data` turned off and `Reset all Docker Volumes & Re-populate` turned on
   - [ ] It's verified that this version actually is the one deployed (check gitinfo for branch name and commit id!)
   - [ ] It's verified that the CD run is green
   - [ ] It's verified that everything seems to be working fine by manually using the website